 Student and advisor choose a combination of courses, seminars and methods classes that they mutually agree match the student's needs in developing knowledge in mass communication and research competence.
-Although the School of Journalism & Mass Communication does not specify particular courses, please note that the Department of Life Sciences Communication requires the following courses: a theory course (LSC 720 is strongly suggested), a research methods course, and a grad-level statistics course.

-A program proposal must be submitted to Student Services Coordinator in the Department of Life Sciences Communication or the Graduate Advisor in the School of Journalism and Mass Communication prior to the last semester of coursework.
+A program proposal must be submitted to he Graduate Program Manager in the School of Journalism and Mass Communication prior to the last semester of coursework.
 The program proposal contains a student's long-range research goals, and the coursework that has been taken, or that is proposed to be taken, in the doctoral program.
-The proposal is reviewed by the Graduate Committee in the student's home department (either LSC or SJMC).
+The proposal is reviewed by the Graduate Committee in the SJMC.
 The Graduate Committee may require modifications in the program and the student's exam.